 This process makes it easier for a potential customer to find your page.
 It makes it easier for search engines to understand what your page is about and place the page in its index.

-There is actually a fairly basic guide to get this done.
+Here is a basic guide, prepared by Superior Digital to get this done.
 See below to get the rundown.

 Structure Of a Page